osg-htc/dosar/docs/ASP2026/03-FirstManagedJob.md

 -rwxrwxr-x 1 roy roy 595K Jun 20 11:12 simple
 ```

+Your permissions, username, and group may differ somewhat from the example.
 Finally, run the program and tell it to sleep for four seconds and calculate 10 * 2:

 ```
 $ ./simple 4 10